privacyidea/privacyidea/doc/policies/user.rst

 This defines how a user is allowed to delete his own attributes.
 It uses the same setting as the admin policy :ref:`admin_delete_custom_user_attributes`.

+.. note:: Using a '*' in this setting allows the user to delete any attribute and thus the user can change overwritten attributes and revert to the user store attributes.
+   If policies, depending on user attributes are defined, then the user would be able to change the matching of the policies.
+   Use with CAUTION!

 New in version 3.6